WBCD 2026 Competition Track

 Teleop real robot video from Unitree -- bring your best and do even better!

-This task focuses on whole-body teleoperated control and end-effector coordination utilizing the Unitree G1 humanoid robot.
-The objective is to bridge the gap between research and practical application by simulating a logistics scenario.
-Participants must use remote operation methods (VR, motion capture) to transfer items from shelves of varying heights to a transport vehicle.
-The system relies solely on the robot's own perception capabilities to execute complex maneuvers including upright, bent, and crouched postures.
+This task focuses on whole-body control and end-effector coordination utilizing the Unitree G1 humanoid robot.
+The objective is to bridge the gap between research and practical application by simulating a logistics scenario in which items of varying difficulty must be transferred from shelves of different heights to a transport vehicle.
+The system relies solely on the robot's onboard perception to execute complex maneuvers including upright, bent, and crouched postures.

 End effectors: A pair of end effectors (clamps, three-finger or five-finger dexterous hands)